Is Your Child An Orchid Or A Dandelion? Unlocking The Science Of Sensitive Kids

 On how a child's responsivity to stressors can be connected to physical and emotional behavioral outcomes

-We find in our research that the same kinds of patterns of response are found for both physical illnesses, like severe respiratory disease, pneumonia, asthma and so on, as well as or more kind of emotional behavioral outcomes, like anxiety and depression and externalizing kinds of symptoms.
-So we believe that the same patterns of susceptibility that we find in the orchid child versus the dandelion child work themselves out not only for physical ailments but also for psycho-social and emotional problems.
+We find in our research that the same kinds of patterns of response are found for both physical illnesses, like severe respiratory disease, pneumonia, asthma and so on, as well as or more [in] emotional behavioral outcomes, like anxiety and depression and externalizing kinds of symptoms.
+So we believe that the same patterns of susceptibility that we find in the orchid child versus the dandelion child work themselves out not only for physical ailments but also for psychosocial and emotional problems.
 And we believe that the same kinds of underlying biological processes work for both. ...

-We do know, for example, that these two stress response systems ... the cortisol system and the fight-or-flight system, the autonomic nervous system, both of those have powerful effects on the immune system so they can alter the child's ability to build an immune defense against viruses and bacteria that he or she may be exposed to.
-And they have also powerful effects on the cardiovascular system, so could eventually, in adult life, predispose to developing hypertension, high blood pressure or other kinds of cardiovascular risk.
+We do know, for example, that these two stress response systems ... the cortisol system and the fight-or-flight system, the autonomic nervous system, both of those have powerful effects on the immune system, so they can alter the child's ability to build an immune defense against viruses and bacteria that he or she may be exposed to.
+And they have also powerful effects on the cardiovascular system, so [they] could eventually, in adult life, predispose to developing hypertension, high blood pressure or other kinds of cardiovascular risk.

 On how children's experiences can vary, even within the same family